 Business tort laws are set in place to protect your business and your personal investment from being upended by a raw deal or an underhanded party.
-Here at Kaufman & Forman, P.C., we understand that you may sometimes need a little extra boost when it comes to protecting your assets.
+Here at Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq., we understand that you may sometimes need a little extra boost when it comes to protecting your assets.

 This is where business tort laws come in.
 There are many different cases involving these laws.
 For example, if you are facing defamation or accusations of professional misconduct, you can prove yourself in court under a business tort law and save your bottom line.
 RICO violations are another big item that get taken to court frequently.

 What is the RICO Act?
 According to the United States Department of Justice, it stands for the Racketeer Influenced and Corrupt Organizations Act, which was originally passed in order to combat organized crime.
 However, this can also include motorcycle gangs or corrupt police department these days.
 Rather than punishing one person for an isolated crime, the RICO Act is meant to target organizations or groups that have a long history of corruption.